What’s legal, what’s not under the new Texas abortion law

 What the law says

 The Texas law prohibits abortion providers in the state from performing an abortion after a fetal heartbeat is detected, usually as early as six weeks of gestation.
-Typically a fetal heartbeat is detected on a sonogram at between six and eight weeks of pregnancy.
+Typically a fetal heartbeat is detected on a sonogram between six and eight weeks of pregnancy.

-An abortion provider can only perform an abortion past the limit if there is a medical emergency for the pregnant woman, which must be thoroughly documented in written records kept by the clinic.
+An abortion provider can only perform an abortion past the limit if there is a medical emergency for the pregnant person, which must be thoroughly documented in written records kept by the clinic.

 Ultimately, it is up to the abortion provider to halt any abortion procedure if a fetal heartbeat is detected.

-If a provider ignores the heartbeat and continues the procedure, the provider would be subject to a civil lawsuit brought by any individual — not the state — for violating the legislation, known as S.B.
-8.
+If a provider ignores the heartbeat and continues the procedure, the provider would be subject to a civil lawsuit brought by any individual — not the state — for violating the legislation, known as SB 8.

 Because the legislation doesn’t set a specific weekly limitation on abortion, courts could eventually, according to Jonathan Turley, a law professor at George Washington University, find the ambiguity “constitutionally problematic.”